social-media-ethics-automation/book/book_contents/ch21_conclusions/02_ethics_tech.md

 # Ethics in Tech

 In the first chapter of our book we quoted actor Kumail Nanjiani on tech innovators' lack of consideration of ethical implications of their work.
 Of course, concerns about the implications of technological advancement are nothing new.

-% TODO: Plato, Luddites
+In Plato's [Phaedrus](https://www.gutenberg.org/files/1636/1636-h/1636-h.htm) (~370BCE), Socrates tells (or makes up[^socrates_invents]) a story from Egypt critical of the invention of writing:
+> Now in those days the god Thamus was the king of the whole country of Egypt, [...] [then] came Theuth and showed his inventions, desiring that the other Egyptians might be allowed to have the benefit of them; [...]
+>
+>[W]hen they came to letters, This, said Theuth, will make the Egyptians wiser and give them better memories; it is a specific both for the memory and for the wit.
+>
+> Thamus replied: [...] this discovery of yours will create forgetfulness in the learners' souls, because they will not use their memories; they will trust to the external written characters and not remember of themselves.
+The specific which you have discovered is an aid not to memory, but to reminiscence, and you give your disciples not truth, but only the semblance of truth; they will be hearers of many things and will have learned nothing; they will appear to be omniscient and will generally know nothing; they will be tiresome company, having the show of wisdom without the reality.

+[^socrates_invents]: In response to Socrates' story, his debate partner Phaedrus says, "Yes, Socrates, you can easily invent tales of Egypt, or of any other country."

+In England in the early 1800s, [Luddites](https://en.wikipedia.org/wiki/Luddite) were upset that textile factories were using machines to replace them, leaving them unemployed, so they sabotaged the machines.
+The English government sent soldiers to stop them, killing and executing many.
+(See also Sci-Fi author [Ted Chiang on Luddites and AI](https://www.newyorker.com/science/annals-of-artificial-intelligence/will-ai-become-the-new-mckinsey))

 ```{figure} xkcd_pace_of_life.png
 ---